Royal Wootton Bassett: Geography

 Suburbs of Royal Wootton Bassett include Noremarsh, Coped Hall, Woodshaw and Vastern (a small hamlet to the south).
 Bishop Fowley is shown on Andrews' and Dury's Map of Wiltshire, 1810 as being an outlying hamlet southwest of the town; the location is now known as Vowley Farm.

-Wootton Bassett Mud Spring is a 8000 sqm geological Site of Special Scientific Interest, which was notified in 1997.
+Wootton Bassett Mud Spring is a 8000 sqm geological Site of Special Scientific Interest, which was notified in 1997, and is known for its large amount of Jurassic fossils.

 Governance

 The first tier of local government is Royal Wootton Bassett Town Council, which has 16 members, elected by voters in three wards.
 Councillors elect one of their number to serve as mayor for a period of one year.

 The town falls under the auspices of Wiltshire Council, a unitary authority established in 2009 as part of wider local government changes.
 Three electoral divisions – Royal Wootton Bassett North, East, and South & West – each elect one member of the council.
 The East division covers the east side of the town and the rural areas to the east and north, including Hook and Lydiard Millicent.

 For elections to Parliament, the parish is part of the Chippenham constituency, represented since 2024 by Sarah Gibson for the Liberal Democrats.
-From 1447 until 1832, Wootton Bassett was a parliamentary borough which elected two MPs.
+From 1447 until 1832, Wootton Bassett constituency was a parliamentary borough which elected two MPs.
 In 1832 it was deemed a rotten borough and abolished by the Great Reform Act.

 The town is twinned with Blain in western France.